docker/docs/content/admin/organization/_index.md

   icon: domain_verification
 - title: FAQs
   description: Explore common organization FAQs.
-  link: /docker-hub/organization-faqs/
+  link: /faq/admin/organization-faqs/
   icon: help
 ---

-{{< include "admin-early-access.md" >}}

 {{< include "admin-org-overview.md" >}}

-To create an organization, see [Create your organization](../../docker-hub/orgs.md).
+To create an organization, see [Create your organization](../organization/orgs.md).

-Learn how to administer an organization using Docker Admin in the following sections.
+Learn how to administer an organization in the following sections.

 {{< grid >}}